52 Homesteading Skills in One Year – Project #5: Learning to water bath can – pumpkin spiced peach sauce recipe

 Canning is definitely a homesteading art form that may take a little practice.
 But watch out!
 It’s addictive.
 I’m now packing up tomatoes and wondering what I can do next?

 How about you?
 Do you can peaches?
 Will you try my pumpkin spiced peach sauce?
-I would love to hear your experiences.
+I would love to hear about your experiences.